 Good health is important not only for men, but also for their families.
-Because of COVID-19, more men are finding themselves at home.
-Similarly, due to school closures, their kids are also at home, which can mean increased exposure to the health habits of the adults at home.
+During COVID-19, more men found themselves at home.
+Similarly, due to school closures, their kids were also at home, which meant increased exposure to the health habits of the adults at home.

 During this time, fathers and male caregivers who smoke may have more time to expose their children to secondhand smoke.
 Exposure to smoke increases the risk of children developing asthma and leads to 400 infant deaths every year.